-- Form an integral part of our business conduct compliance program and apply to all of our Directors and employees, who are each responsible for understanding and complying with the Standards of Conduct; - Establish a set of written common expectations for dealings with investors, customers, fellow employees, competitors, vendors, government officials, and the media; and - · Provide procedures for seeking ethical guidance and reporting concerns, including a helpline.
+- Form an integral part of our business conduct compliance program and apply to all of our Directors and employees, who are each responsible for understanding and complying with the Standards of Conduct; - Establish a set of written common expectations for dealings with investors, customers, fellow employees, competitors, vendors, government officials, and the media; and - Provide procedures for seeking ethical guidance and reporting concerns, including a helpline.

-We require every available employee to complete annual training on the Standards of Conduct.
+Every available employee is required to complete annual training on the Standards of Conduct.